 The purpose of every business plan is to be read.
-No one will be able to read and analyze more than five hundred pages of a business plan.
-Many investors do not have time to read through a lot of stories in a business plan.
+No one will read and analyze more than five hundred business plan pages.
+Many investors do not have time to read through many stories in a business plan.
 Therefore, you should be precise and brief in your business plan.

 Also, a business plan is a tool that will require modification as time goes by.
-Having a voluminous business plan modifies a difficult task, and you might end up operating against your business plan.
+A voluminous business plan modifies a difficult task, and you might end up operating against your business plan.

-When writing a business plan, use a language that your audience can understand.
-For cases where a potential investor is not an expert in your area of interest, use simple language instead of technical terminologies.
+When writing a business plan, use a language your audience can understand.
+Use simple language instead of technical terminologies for cases where a potential investor is not an expert in your area of interest.

-Accommodating your investors and keeping your product descriptions short and precise increases the chances of receiving the funds you need.
+You are accommodating your investors, and keeping your product descriptions short and precise increases the chances of receiving the funds you need.